Docker vs Virtual Machines (VMs) : A Practical Guide to Docker Containers and VMs

-Docker is a good choice for workloads where any of the following is a priority.
+Containers are a good choice for the majority of application workloads.
+Consider containers in particular if the following is a priority:

 Docker containers typically start in a few seconds or less, whereas virtual machines can take minutes.
 Thus, workloads that need to start very quickly, or that involve spinning apps up and down constantly, may be a good fit for Docker.

-In Docker, each container is based on a container image, which contains the data and instructions that the container requires to run a given application.
-Container images are easy to share and reuse using container registries, which are basically repositories that host container images.
+Each running container is based on a container image, which contains the binaries and libraries that the container requires to run a given application.
+Container images are easy to build using Dockerfiles.
+They can be shared and reused using container registries, which are basically repositories that host container images.
 You can set up an internal registry to share and reuse containers within your company.
-You can also download thousands of prebuilt images from public registries for free and use them as the basis for building your own containerized applications.
+Thousands of prebuilt images can be downloaded from public registries (e.g. Docker Hub or Quay.io) for free and used as the basis for building your own containerized applications.

-Of course, virtual machines can be packaged into images, too, and those images can be reshared.
-However, virtual machine images are typically much larger in size, and because they usually include operating systems, redistributing them can become legally complicated.
+Of course, VMs may be packaged into images, too, and those images can also be shared, but not as efficiently and easily as containers.
+Furthermore, virtual machine images aren’t as easy to automatically build, and are typically larger in size.
+Also, because they usually include operating systems, redistributing them can become legally complicated.
 (In most cases you can’t legally download and run a virtual machine image with Windows preinstalled without having a Windows license, for example.)

 When to stick with virtual machines

-Now that we’ve sung Docker’s praises, let’s look at some reasons why you might forgo Docker and stick with your virtual machines.
+Let’s look at some reasons why you might forgo Docker containers and stick with your virtual machines.